 When chronic stress threatens health

 Chronic stress is ubiquitous among men today.
-Work pressure, family obligations, lack of sleep, or inner tension often lead to a state in which the body remains in a constant state of hormonal and metabolic alert.
-This persistent stress is one of the main causes of low testosterone , elevated cortisol, metabolic problems, and chronic illnesses.
+Professional pressure to perform, family obligations, lack of sleep, or internal tension often lead to a state where the body remains hormonally and metabolically on constant alert.
+This persistent stress is one of the central causes of lowered testosterone, increased cortisol, metabolic problems, and chronic diseases.

-Chronic stress develops when the stress load is consistently greater than the body's capacity to regenerate.
-Unlike acute stress reactions (e.g., alertness in the face of danger), it lasts for weeks, months, or years and affects the body, mind, and behavior holistically.
+Chronic stress arises when the stress load is consistently greater than the body's ability to regenerate.
+Unlike acute stress responses (e.g., alert state in danger), it acts over weeks, months, or years and holistically affects the body, mind, and behavior.

 Why is chronic stress particularly problematic for men?